Generic name: Lisdexamfetamine Capsules (lis dex am FET a meen)

 - This medicine may be habit-forming with long-term use.

 - If you have been taking this medicine (lisdexamfetamine capsules) for many weeks, talk with your doctor before stopping.
 You may want to slowly stop this medicine (lisdexamfetamine capsules).

-- You may have some heart tests before starting this medicine (lisdexamfetamine capsules).
-Talk with your doctor.
+- You may need to have some heart tests before starting this medicine (lisdexamfetamine capsules).
+If you have questions, talk with your doctor.

 - This medicine may cause high blood pressure.

 - Check blood pressure and heart rate as the doctor has told you.

 - This medicine may affect certain lab tests.
 Tell all of your health care providers and lab workers that you take this medicine (lisdexamfetamine capsules).

 - Talk with your doctor before using OTC products that may raise blood pressure.
 These include cough or cold drugs, diet pills, stimulants, ibuprofen or like products, and some natural products or aids.